-American General Insurance Company (now AIG) was founded in Texas in 1926 and has grown primarily through acquisitions.
-In 1972, the company began to focus its expansion efforts on the rapidly growing retirement savings market.
-American General acquired VALIC, a group retirement savings company in 1977, and Western National Life, an issuer of fixed annuities in the United States, in 1998.
+Founded in Texas, in 1926.
+American General Insurance Company (now AIG) has grown primarily through acquisitions.
+In 1972, the company began to focus its expansion efforts on the rapidly increasing retirement savings market.
+American General acquired VALIC, a group retirement savings company, in 1977 and Western National Life, an issuer of fixed annuities in the United States, in 1998.

-American International Group (AIG) is now a major competitor in the fields of insurance and financial services, with a market capitalization ranking it among the top 20 companies in the world.
-AIG’s common stock is listed on the New York Stock Exchange, as well as stock exchanges in London, Paris, Switzerland and Tokyo.
+American International Group (AIG) is now a significant competitor in insurance and financial services.
+Ranking amongst the top 20 companies in the world with high market capitalization.
+AIG’s common stock is listed on the New York Stock Exchange and stock exchanges in London, Paris, Switzerland, and Tokyo.

 After a lengthy investigation involving misleading accounting practices, American International Group, Inc. (AIG) agreed to pay a record $1.64 billion to settle claims against it by the SEC and New York state authorities.
-The company also apologized for deceiving investors and regulators by its misleading accounting practices.
+The company took accountability for deceiving investors and regulators with misleading accounting practices and apologized.

-AIG allegedly took part in bid-rigging schemes, paid secret commissions to insurance brokers to steer business to it, used phony insurance deals to burnish its earnings and misstated the amounts of workers’ compensation premiums it had collected.
+AIG allegedly took part in bid-rigging schemes, paid secret commissions to insurance brokers to steer the business, used phony insurance deals to burnish its earnings, and misstated the workers’ compensation premiums it collected.

-After its agent was indicted for perpetrating a “Ponzi” scheme Sunamerica agreed to pay $7 million, part through insurance, to resolve its own liability in a long-running “church-fraud” case dubbed “Operation Island Scam” by federal investigators.
+After SunAmerica’s agent was indicted for perpetrating a “Ponzi” scheme, they agreed to pay $7 million.
+Part of the payment was through insurance, to resolve its liability in a long-running “church-fraud” case dubbed “Operation Island Scam” by federal investigators.

-The charges stem from a fraud case involving hundreds of mostly elderly church members who lost millions in a Ponzi scheme run by a SunAmerica’s agent and others.
-As a result of criminal proceedings, several individuals related to this agent were sentenced to prison in the matter.
+The charges stem from a fraud case involving hundreds of primarily elderly church members who lost millions in a Ponzi scheme run by a SunAmerica agent and others.
+As a result of criminal proceedings, several individuals related to this agent were sentenced to prison.

-The ringleader of the group was an affiliate of SunAmerica Securities of Phoenix, Arizona.
-This agent was also an evangelical Quaker who told his investors he could get them above-market rates of interest on their money through real-estate investments.
-Instead the funds were invested in a Ponzi scheme, in which funds invested by later investors are used to make payments to earlier investors, with earlier investors often providing testimonials of how well their investments had performed.
+The group’s ringleader was an affiliate of SunAmerica Securities of Phoenix, Arizona.
+This agent was also an evangelical Quaker who told his investors he could get them above-market interest rates on their money through real-estate investments.
+Instead, the funds were invested in a Ponzi scheme, in which funds invested by later investors are used to make payments to earlier investors, with earlier investors often providing testimonials of how well their investments had performed.

-FSC Securities of Atlanta, part of the AIG Financial Group, had warning when it hired broker Scott Hollenbeck that he had problems during his past employment, said a panel of three arbitrators in their award to several investors.
-During his past employment, they say, he even embezzled money from a church organization.
+FSC Securities of Atlanta, part of the AIG Financial Group, had a warning when it hired broker Scott Hollenbeck that he had problems during his past employment.
+He said a panel of three arbitrators in their award to several investors.
+They say he even embezzled money from a church organization during his past employment.

-Hollenbeck was based in Kernersville, N.C. where he was employed by FSC for over 5 years, ending in 2002, not counting a 20 month hiatus.
+Hollenbeck based in Kernersville, N.C. where he was employed by FSC for over five years, ending in 2002, not counting a 20-month hiatus.
 Not named in the arbitration claim, Hollenbeck faces charges over an alleged Ponzi investment scheme which reportedly took place after he left FSC and included the use of billboards.